edraithenni/totallyguysproject/README.md

 - **Admin:** All user capabilities, plus the ability to edit movie details, update descriptions, and delete reviews or comments made by any user.

 ## 4. Database Schema
-### Use Case Diagram
 ![Use Case Diagram](sql/databaseTotallyGuys.png)

 ## 5. API
-The backend API endpoints and their documentation are defined in the `server.go` file located in the `internal/server` directory.
+The backend API endpoints are defined in the `server.go` file located in the `internal/server` directory.

 # totallyweb